victorYghor/TaskList/README.md

 <h1 align="center"> TaskList </h1>
-Organize your tasks in a single place with TaskList ✔️, task organize with: date 📆 e time ⌚ priority ⚠️
+Organize your tasks in a single place with TaskList ✔️, task organize with: <br>
+date 📆 e time ⌚<br>
+priority ⚠️<br>
-Save your tasks easily 📝
+Save your tasks easily 📝<br>
-priorities and deadlines are easily visible with a color system 🌈.
+priorities and deadlines are easily visible with a color system 🌈.<br>
-## Actions
+<h2 align="center"> Actions </h2>

 ### add
 first put a priority: ⚠️<br>